Muirfield/pocketmine-plugins/ManyWorlds/README.md

   A: That functionality is provided by PocketMine-MP core by default.
   In the `pocketmine.yml` file there is a `worlds` section where you can define which worlds to load on start-up.

-## Issues

-* New world names can not contain spaces.

 # Changes